TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 27/Deuteronomy 27.26.md

 ---

-Cursed be he that confirmeth not the words of this law to do them.
-And all the people shall say, Amen.
+'Cursed is he who doesn't confirm the words of this law to do them.'
+All the people shall say, 'Amen.'"